asitkr/job-finder/README.md

 # Tech Stacks

-The following tech stacks are used to build this project :-
+The following tech stacks are used to build this project:-
         <ol>
             <li>HTML</li>
             <li>CSS</li>